Emotional Intelligence

 • Emotional intelligence involves understanding and managing emotions efficiently.

-• It includes self-awareness, self-management as well as social awareness and relationship management.
+• It includes self-awareness, self-management social awareness, relationship management.

-• The ability to be emotionally intelligent is essential for the communication process, relationships, decision-making and leadership.
+• Emotional intelligence is crucial for the communication process, relationships, decision-making and leadership.

 Additional Information